sbt/sbt-native-packager/src/sphinx/archetypes/java_app/customize.rst

 Overriding Templates (Bash/Bat)
 -------------------------------

-In order to override full templates, like the default bash script, create a file in ``src/templates/bash-template``
+In order to override full templates, like the default bash script, you can create a file in ``src/templates/bash-template``.
+Alternatively, you can use a different file location by setting ``bashScriptTemplateLocation``.

 .. code-block:: bash